Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Preliminaries

 \section{Preliminaries}

-We first provide the notations and definitions that we use throughout the paper, and a brief background on GNNs.
+We first provide the notations \& definitions that we use in the paper, and a brief background on GCNs.

 \textbf{Notation.} We denote an unweighted and self-loop-free graph as $\gG$ ($\gV$, $\gE$) and its adjacency matrix as $\rmA$.
 We represent the degree of node $v_i\in\gV$ by $d_i$, and the degree matrix---which is a diagonal matrix whose elements are node degrees---by $\rmD$.
-Let $\gN_i$ be the set of nodes directly connected to $v_i$, i.e., its neighbors. $\rmI$ is the identity matrix.

-We denote the node representations/features/output at $l$-th layer as $\rmF^{l}$ and the weight matrix learned at the $l$-th layer as $\rmW^{l}$.
-Node $v_i$ has a feature vector $\rvf_i$ (the $i$-th row of $\rmF$) and $l$-th layer representation vector $\rvf_i^l$.
+Let $\gN_i$ be the set of nodes directly connected to $v_i$, i.e., its neighbors. $\rmI$ is the identity matrix. {We denote the node representations at $l$-th layer as $\rmF^{(l)}$, and the $i$-th row of $\rmF$ is $\rvf_i^{(l)}$, which is the representation of node $v_i$.
+The input node features are given by $\rmF^{(0)}$.
+The weight matrix and bias vector at the $l$-th layer are denoted as $\rmW^{(l)}$ and $\rvb^{(l)}$, respectively.}

-\textbf{Homophily and Heterophily.} Given a set of node labels / classes, the notion of \textit{homophily} captures the tendency of a node to have the same class as its neighbors.
-Specifically, the homophily of node $v_i$ is defined as $h_i = \E(\frac{|\gN^s_i|}{|\gN_i|})$, where $\gN^s_i$ is the set of neighboring nodes with the same label as $v_i$, $\vert \cdot \vert$ is the cardinality operator, and the expectation is taken over the randomness of the node labels.
-High homophily corresponds to low heterophily, and vice versa, so we use these terms interchangeably throughout the paper.

-\textbf{Supervised Node Classification Task.} We focus on node classification: Given a subset of labeled nodes (from a label set $\gL$), the goal is to learn a mapping $\gF:\rvf_i \mapsto \chi(v_i)$ between each node $v_i$ and its ground truth label $\chi(v_i) \in \gL$.